YogevKt/babysitcare/README.md

 # BabySitCare
 System preventing children from being forgotten inside vehicles.
-The project has been developed using Python,Java and running on Raspberry Pi board and Android application.
+The project has been developed using Python, Java and running on Raspberry Pi board and Android application.